West Virginia, home to amazingly awesome pepperoni rolls, fried ravioli, and, of course, great places to live.

-Wrapping Up The Best Of The Best In West Virginia
+Wrapping Up The Best Places When It Comes To Living In West Virginia

 If you’re looking at areas in West Virginia with the best economic situations, where there’s lower than average crime, and a lot to do, this is an accurate list.

 Bridgeport made a strong showing to take in the overall number one spot for the best place to live in West Virginia for 2019.

 Best Towns To Live In West Virginia